kausar007/kausar.dev/_posts/2016-07-06-cannot-run-jekyll-as-non-root-user.md

 ---
 layout:   mypost
-title:  "Cannot run Jekyll build as non-root user"
+title:    Cannot run Jekyll build as non-root user
-date:   2016-07-06 02:05:00 +0100
+date:     '2016-07-06 02:05:00'
 category: jekyll
 tags:     error jekyll permissions
 ---

 If you accidently run Jekyll `build` or `serve` as `root` user and now want to run it as any other user and get an error message like: